JuliaLang/julia/CONTRIBUTING.md

 * Relax and have fun.

-## Submitting your contributions

-Julia now has a [package manager](https://github.com/JuliaLang/METADATA.jl).
-Most developers writing julia libraries are encouraged to provide them as a julia package.
-In case you are contributing to the core functionality or the base libraries, the process is as follows.
+### Contributing a Julia package

+Julia has a built-in [package manager](https://github.com/JuliaLang/METADATA.jl) based on git.
+A number of [packages](http://docs.julialang.org/en/latest/packages/packagelist/) across many domains are already available for julia.
+Developers are encouraged to provide their libraries as a Julia package.
+The Julia manual provides instructions on [creating julia packages](http://docs.julialang.org/en/latest/manual/packages/).

+### Contributing to core functionality or base libraries

 The Julia team uses [GitHub issues](https://github.com/JuliaLang/julia/issues) to track and discuss problems, feature requests, and pull requests.